wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 involved in water transport and phloem, in sugar (usually sucrose) transport.
 Collectively these are known as vascular tissue.

-In stems xylem and phloem occur together in vascular bundles, which are distributed either in a ring (dicotyledons) or scattered throughout (monocotyledons).
-In contrast in roots, they occur in the centre as a stele.
+In stems, xylem and phloem occur together in vascular bundles, which are distributed either in a ring (dicotyledons) or scattered throughout (monocotyledons).
+In contrast in roots, they occur in the centre as a *stele*.
 The system is continuous throughout the plant and extends into the leaves as the major and minor veins.

 The purpose of today's lab is to demonstrate the features of the types